Extremal Peisert-type graphs without the strict-EKR property: Introduction

 \begin{definition}[Peisert-type graphs] Let $q$ be a prime power.
 Let $S \subset \F_{q^2}^*$ be a union of $m \leq q$ cosets of $\F_q^*$ in $\F_{q^2}^*$, that is,

 Then the Cayley graph $X=\operatorname{Cay}(\F_{q^2}^+, S)$ is said to be a Peisert-type graph of type $(m,q)$. \end{definition}

-While Peisert-type graphs were introduced formally recently \cite{AGLY22, AY22}, they can date back to the construction of semi-primitive cyclotomic strongly regular graphs due to Brouwer, Wilson, and Xiang~\cite{BWX99} around 20 years ago.
+Let us point out that while Peisert-type graphs were introduced formally recently \cite{AGLY22, AY22}, they can date back to the construction of semi-primitive cyclotomic strongly regular graphs due to Brouwer, Wilson, and Xiang~\cite{BWX99} around 20 years ago.
 Peisert-type graphs can be also viewed as fusions of certain amorphic cyclotomic association schemes \cite[Section 5.4]{DM10}.
-The definition of Peisert-type graphs is clearly motivated by the well-studied Paley graphs and Peisert graphs, which are only defined in finite fields with odd characteristics (for example, it does not make sense to talk about squares in a field with characteristic $2$) \cite[Section 2.3]{AY22}.
+However, these connections are not necessary in this paper.
+Recall that for an odd prime power $q$, the {\em Paley graph of order $q^2$} is $\operatorname{Cay}(\F_{q^2}^+,(\F_{q^2}^*)^2)$, where $(\F_{q^2}^*)^2$ is the subset of squares in $\F_{q^2}^*$.
+The definition of Peisert-type graphs is clearly motivated by the well-studied Paley graphs and Peisert graphs, which are only defined in finite fields with odd characteristics (for example, it does not make sense to talk about squares in a field with characteristic $2$) \cite[Lemma 2.13]{AY22}.
 Thus, in \cite{AGLY22, AY22}, only Peisert-type graphs with odd characteristics were considered.
 However, the definition of Peisert-type graphs naturally extends to finite fields with characteristic 2, and we also consider Peisert-type graphs of even order in this paper.
+Note that the case $q = 2$ is trivial because for $m = 1$ and $m = 2$ there exists a unique Peisert-type graph, namely, the disjoint union of two edges and the 4-cycle, respectively.
+We thus assume that $q \ge 3$ in the following discussion.